• Trainee counsellors and psychotherapists

 • Registered Clinical and Counselling Psychologists

 • Supervision, consultation and reflective practice for therapists and mental health professionals working in the NHS or other demanding organisational contexts

 Our Associates cover a range of approaches, from Integrative through to Psychodynamic, and work with supervisees from trainee level up to Doctorate level.

-- Mark Vahrmeyer – A UKCP registered integrative psychotherapist working with individuals and couples in private practice.
-Mark has previously offered training and supervision to trainees in a clinical palliative care setting and now offers trainee and registered counsellors supervision in Lewes and Brighton.
+- Mark Vahrmeyer – A UKCP registered Integrative Psychotherapist working with individuals and couples in private practice.
+Mark has previously offered training and supervision to trainees in a clinical palliative care setting and now offers trainee and registered counsellors and psychotherapists supervision in Lewes and Brighton and online.

 What is clinical supervision and why does it matter?

 Clinical supervision is a mandatory and regulatory requirement for counsellors, psychotherapists and counselling/clinical psychologists.

 Hunter and Kottler (2007) suggest that all counsellors, psychotherapists and psychologists are socially constructed, and without appropriate boundaries defining the relationship, they can inadvertently impose their values onto a client.